8 Quick Tips for Cleaning Your Kitchen’s Trickiest Appliances

 Coffee maker: Clean out with vinegar

 Coffee maker reservoirs are among the most germy items in the kitchen and have even more germs than bathroom door knobs, according to a small study by public health organization NSF.
 To keep yours clean, wash the removable pieces of the machine after every use—most parts can easily be thrown in the dishwasher.
 But about once a month, give it a deep clean by attacking the buildup on the inside of the appliance.
 Put a paper filter in place, then fill the water chamber with equal parts vinegar and water.
 Start the machine, then turn it off when it’s halfway through the brew cycle.
 Let the solution sit for half an hour, then finish the brew cycle.
 Pour out the vinegar solution, and replace the paper filter, then run the brew cycle with a full pot of water.
 Repeat the process with one more full pot of water.
 For a single-cup machine, fill the reservoir with the vinegar-water solution, then run the brew cycle without a K-Cup one mugful at a time.
 Repeat with plain water.
 Here are some other extraordinary uses for vinegar.

 Slow cooker: Deep clean with baking soda

 A slow cooker makes food preparation easy, but the cleanup?
 Not so much.
 When your appliance has a mess that can’t be wiped away after a presoak, it’s time for a deep clean.
 Add ¼ cup of baking soda and a squirt of dish soap, then fill with water.
 Put the lid on, then turn the machine on high for two to four hours.
-Here’s how to clean your kitchen in basically five minutes.
+Here’s how to clean your kitchen in basically five minutes with the help of these quick-cleaning products.

 Stand mixer: Use a wet rag